RavenProject/ravenproject.github.io/_pages/assets.md

       <p>This is a metadata flag that denotes whether or not an asset can be reissued.
 Once this flag is set to false it CANNOT be changed back!
 If you want (or have even a sliver of belief) that you want to change your asset's information in the future, ensure that you asset is reissuable when you create it!</p>
     </li>
     <li>
-      <h4>Divisibility</h4>
+      <h4>Divisibility (Units)</h4>
-      <p>This is a metadata value from zero to eight that denotes how much an asset can be broken up.
-Specifically this number is how many digits past the decimal this asset can be divided into (a minimum size of 10<sup>-d</sup> where d is the divisibility).</p>
+      <p>Units is a metadata value from zero to eight that denotes how much an asset can be broken up.
+Specifically this number is how many digits past the decimal this asset can be divided into (a minimum size of 10<sup>-d</sup> where d is the divisibility).</p>.
+Units=0 means the tokens are not divisible at all -- whole tokens only can be transferred.
+Units=2 would be two decimal places like cents on a dollar it would be possible to transfer 0.01.
+Units=8 is the most divisible and allows tokens to be tranferred in increments of 0.00000001.
     </li>
     <li>
       <h4>Reissuing</h4>